About

 Independent research

-Long-arc inquiry across diplomacy, technology, governance, and strategic communication.
+Long-form inquiry across diplomacy, technology, governance, strategic communication, and institutional capability.

 Strategic writing

-Essays and notes that test assumptions and clarify institutional concepts.
+Essays, notes, and founder reflections used to test assumptions and clarify emerging concepts.

 Post-event analysis